 |Last photo of the Bismarck taken from the Prinz Eugen, in the lead because its radar still worked.
 Notice the spray in front of the Bismarck, that was how water was flooding the forecastle through the damage caused by the HMS Prince of Wales|

 The Kriegsmarine had been wasting time, money and, most importantly, steel on building two aircraft carriers.
 Had these ships been ready to accompany the Bismarck, and had the Bismarck set sail with Tirpitz and the other pocket battleships as a unit, the war at sea may have taken a completely different course.
 However, the heart had gone out of the effort even before the Bismarck sailed.
-Even though some desultory construction on the Graf Zeppelin, the planned first carrier, resumed in 1942 during a temporary upswing in Nazi fortunes, the whole project was scrapped by 1943.
+Even though some desultory construction on the Graf Zeppelin, the planned first carrier, resumed in 1942 during a temporary upswing in German fortunes, the whole project was scrapped by 1943.
 This freed up steel to be used for tanks, and Hitler preferred that the men crewing these ships die not at sea, but instead while holding worthless "fortresses" on the Eastern Front.
-No major Nazi Germany surface vessels were completed after the Tirpitz in 1941.
+No major German surface vessels were completed after the Tirpitz in 1941.
 The German surface fleet was over.